 Some of the most comprehensive shopping can be found at Cape Town’s V&A Waterfront—a sprawling center located at (you guessed it) the waterfront.
 Visitors can catch ferries to Robben Island, or do day trips to spot whales, dolphins, and other sea life.
 Our favorites within the center were the African Trading Port, which felt more like a museum than a shop considering the number of artifacts and artworks housed on the upper floors, and the Watershed, which hosts the best local design and craftwork, including artwork, jewelry, sustainable crafts, and clothing.
 We also really loved spending a Sunday browsing the Bay Harbour Market, which also had some amazing food options, and Hout Bay Lions Craft Market.

-I’m sure die-hard wine lovers have plenty more to say about Cape Town’s wine region than I do, but allow me just to note that we found the Guardian Peak winery to be absolutely lovely (and with killer views from the patio to boot).
-Though there weren’t many people there, a small group of locals were seated near us, which is where we stole our tip for The Thirsty Scarecrow, which blends a love of wine and beer in a very whimsical setting.
+For wine-lovers, visiting South Africa’s famous Stellenbosch region will definitely top your list of things to do in Cape Town.
+We found the Guardian Peak winery to be absolutely lovely (and with killer views from the patio to boot).
+Though there weren’t many people there, a small group of locals sat near us, which is where we stole our tip for The Thirsty Scarecrow.
+It blends a love of wine and beer in a very whimsical setting.
 We ordered a trio of apps, a bottle of Chenin Blanc, and watched the sunset over the fanciful garden.
 If you are visiting Stellenbosch in high season, it’s best to call ahead and make some reservations.
 We tried a few other spots but got turned away because they were already at capacity.

 And finally, back home to Woodstock, where the Devil’s Peak Brewing Company served up a lovely date night.
 If you’re a fan of craft beer and burgers, you’ll definitely want to check this place out—especially given their generous every-day-of-the-week specials.